hazelcast/hive/README.md

 ## Releasing a new version

-Assuming you're on latest master and the build is alright (`npm run build` runs without errors).
+Assuming you're on latest master and the build is alright (`pnpm run build` runs without errors).

 1. First we create a release branch for the next version locally (in this case v1.1.0):